 This program is part of the Great Plains Interactive Distance Education Alliance (GPIDEA), a consortium of 20 universities offering fully online graduate programs.
 Each university brings a unique strength to the multi-institution academic programs.

-- You apply, and are admitted at one universities.
-In this case the University of Nebraska-Lincoln;
+- Apply and be admitted at one of the universities (In this case the University of Nebraska-Lincoln)

-- enroll in your courses at Nebraska and other Great Plains IDEA member institutions; and,
+- Enroll in your courses at Nebraska and other Great Plains IDEA member institutions

 Program & Courses

 Requires a total of 36 credit hours of graduate course work (with 12 credit hours open exclusively to graduate credit):

 - At least 16 core credit hours in an area of concentration (may be interdisciplinary), including a *degree project.

 - At least 15 credit hours of electives must be completed.

 - A 3 to 6 credit hour *degree project is required.